space for your students

 Immersive experiences

-Our programmes are based on hands-on immersive experiences
+Our programmes are based on hands-on, immersive experiences that we deliver using:

-Our own portable PLANETARIUM
+Our own portable PLANETARIUM,

 Telescopes, mini Mars Rovers, a unique collection of Astrobiology-relevant rocks,